(ix) Provisions, Contingent Liabilities and Contingent Assets

 (xii) Earnings per share

 Basic earnings per share is calculated by dividing the net profit or loss attributable to equity holders of the Company (after deducting preference dividends and attributable taxes) by the weighted average number of equity shares outstanding during the period.
 The weighted average number of equity shares outstanding during the period is adjusted for events such as bonus issue, bonus element in a rights issue, share split, and reverse share split that have changed the number of equity shares outstanding, without a corresponding change in resources.
+For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders of the company and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.

 (xiii) Recent accounting pronouncements

-(a) Definition of Accounting Estimates - Amendments to Ind AS 8
+(a) Amendments to Ind AS 117

-(b) Disclosure of Accounting Policies - Amendments to Ind AS 1
+(b) Amendments to Ind AS 116

 2.2 Key Accounting Estimates and Significant Judgements